 Exam/test results will be sent to you personally and confidentially.
 YOU must submit the actual test/exam results/documentation of completion for each requirement (except the NCH background checks) to the EMS Office as stated below.

-Submit documents (except for influenza vaccination) to Bill Toliopoulos by Sept 11, 2023.
-All will be reviewed and an approval determination made by Bill.
+Submit documents (except for influenza vaccination) to Clinical Coord. by Sept 9, 2024.
+All will be reviewed and an approval determination made by the Clinical Coord.

 1. PHYSICAL EXAMINATION